oddluck/limnoria-plugins/README.md

 `useBold` - Whether to bold the title.
 Defaults to `False`

+`ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match against URLs posted in channels.

+Examples

+Ignore all domains matching *.tk

+    r"(.*)\.tk"

+Ignore all domains matching *.net

+    r"(.*)\.net"

 `userAgents` - A comma separated list of strings of user agents randomly chosen when requesting.

 `urlRegularExpression` - A regular expression used to match URLs.
 You shouldn't need to change this.